I'm Amanda, the COO here at Tease and I have a bit of a secret.

 1 tsp Stevia or sweetener of choice

-1 cup barista blend oat milk (I find this frothers really beautifully, but use whatever you have!)
+1 cup barista blend oat milk (I find this froths really beautifully, but use whatever you have!)

 Add to an electric milk frother (I have one similar to this), and swirl it up into a delicious frothy matcha!

 Day 2: Oh boy, feeling some coffee withdrawals.
 Really enjoying how beautiful the colour of this matcha is.
 A lot deeper than other ones I tried prior to joining the Tease team.
 I’m doubling up on my matcha intake today (I feel like I need an extra boost!), and enjoying one over ice.
-So refreshing.
+So refreshing and beautiful to look at.

 Day 3: I love matcha, but I miss coffee.
 I have noticed less jittery hands in the afternoon since making the switch, which was one of my reasons for starting this challenge.
 I’ve heard that the first three days of a lifestyle change can be the hardest so hopefully the coffee cravings get easier after this.